Mirziyokhon/Sophi/HTML_ANIMATION_GUIDE.md

 3. **Provide specific interests** for more personalized visuals
 4. **Monitor Gemini 3 Pro usage** - it has lower rate limits than 2.5 Flash
 5. **Clean temp files periodically** to save disk space

+## QA Verification Checklist

+1. **Validate Timeline Contract**
+   - Open the generated HTML file and run `console.table(timelineSegments)`; verify `start` and `end` are strictly increasing, end of final segment equals `total_duration`, and captions match the narration text.

+2. **Confirm GSAP Binding**
+   - In DevTools, run `tl.duration()` to confirm it matches the final segment end.
+   - Scrub using the built-in controls and ensure `.scene-{scene_id}` fades align with the logged `timelineSegments`.

+3. **Audio Alignment**
+   - Inspect `#narrationAudio.src` (base64) and confirm `_generate_timeline_narration` logged `Concatenated TTS narration generated`.
+   - Spot-check by muting/unmuting segments; captions should flip exactly when the spoken line changes.

+4. **Final MP4 Review**
+   - After Playwright capture, open the MP4 and verify visual scene switches, captions, and narration transitions match the timeline spreadsheet used in step 1.
+   - Optional: load the MP4 into any editor displaying SMPTE time to confirm each beat starts within ±0.1 s of the contract.

 ## Rate Limits